-This was about 5 or 6 years ago, maybe a little less (I’m around 26 at the moment).
+This was about 5 or 6 years ago, maybe a little less or more (I’m around 26 at the moment).
 At the same time I was growing bored of trolling, I was gaining interest in other things—much more worthy things, in retrospect.
 I was accomplishing a whole lot as a writer of fanfiction; Wayward Son was in full swing.
 I encountered wonderful people at places like the Castlevania Dungeon who were more intelligent and educated than I ever expected, and I was spending too much time learning from them to while it away insulting Gravitation fangirls.
 I also learned the value of doing genuine good during this time period too.
 I came into contact with learned, passionate, capable people on a sci-fi (mecha) oriented image board I frequented, and ended up being recruited into doing some work for them for free.
 I found that the pleasure of helping my fellow fans (in my case, creating scripts of translations for Japanese anime unreleased in the US for display on movie files) was enriching and would almost always be repaid in kindness towards me—very much a virtuous cycle.

 And when this happened, I found myself much happier and more gratified than I was when I “fought” against all of my perceived “enemies.”
 I found the company of my friends to be infinitely more satisfying than the scorn of my foes.
 And, oddly enough, I found that the happier I became, the more peaceful my life was, and the more friends I made, the more I contrasted with the losers I’d always trolled.
 I became convinced that I shouldn’t even think about them too much.
 Dwelling on foolishness is a waste of time and energy, and really, gives fools the unearned privilege of your mindspace.
 It is far better for you, not them, to concentrate on people, pursuits, and things you enjoy.
 I can understand irritation if they refuse to leave you alone, but it’s a simple matter, at least in my case, to just ban people from your blogs and separate yourselves from their presence, where you at least can have the luxury of forgetting about them, regardless of whether or not they continue some futile attempt to pursue you.